 Scavenger Hunt: https://www.goosechase.com/

-Teacher can create a scavenger hunt for the students.
+Teacher can create a scavenger hunt for learners.
 They submit photos as evidence.
 Could be used for vocabulary, foreign language, real-life situations, just for fun, etc!

 Interactive Timeline: https://www.sutori.com/

-Teacher can create the outline and students move through it to learn or students can create it themselves.
-Can you multiple resources to put on the timeline.
-Can be used for anything you would teach in a sort of progression.
+Teachers can create an outline for learners to move through, or students can create outlines themselves.
+You can aggregate multiple resources to put on the timeline.
+This can be used for anything you would teach in a progression.

 Flippity Net: https://www.flippity.net/